sparanoid/docker-php-fpm/README.md

 # Docker PHP-FPM

-Homemade PHP-FPM Docker image with additional extensions compiled.
+Homemade PHP-FPM Docker image with additional extensions based on [official PHP images](https://hub.docker.com/_/php).

 This image is mainly used for development environments but the default configurations are production-ready to handle small to medium-sized PHP sites.

+## Features

+- Supported architectures: linux/amd64, linux/arm64
+- Supported PHP base images: 8-fpm, 7.4-fpm

 ## Built-in Extensions